 Out of all the features available, the Morphy Richards excels in cooling, and deodorising—a boon for when you don't want your coffee or paneer to be stinking of chicken.

 It can boil water quickly and easily, and cooks a pot of rice in just 18 minutes, a full minute quicker than the IFB.
-It boiled potatoes perfectly, and excels at grilling paneer (some of the best we’ve ever tasted!) and beautifully-roasted vegetables.
+It boiled potatoes perfectly and excels at grilling paneer (some of the best we’ve ever tasted!) and beautifully-roasted vegetables.

 For the convection oven, it comes with a handy convection plate, meaning you can get beautiful crispy pizzas in just nine minutes flat.
 It also baked a fluffy, delicious beautiful cake in only 22 minutes.
-We could go on and on about the food it produced, but we won’t.
+We could go on and on about the food is produced, but we won’t.
 We’ll leave that up to you.

-Useful vs. useless features
+Useful vs useless features

 Technically, most features in a microwave are useless as all of them are a function of only three things: time, temperature, and weight of the food.

 That being said, some features are marginally useful like the auto-cook feature.
 This will get you through the occasional problem you’ll face if you are heating something new and don’t know how long you have to heat it for.
 But as time goes on you’ll probably know how long things have to be heated, and you’ll resort to heating by just changing the time and temperature levels yourself.